cloudius-systems/osv/exported_symbols/README.md

+This directory contains files with lists of symbols OSv kernel exports for every library its dynamic linker advertises (see `core/elf.cc`) and which are common across all architectures supported.
 Two subdirectories - x64 and aarch64 - are intended to contain files
-with lists of symbols OSv kernel exports for relevant architecture and every library its dynamic linker advertises (see `core/elf.cc`).
-So for example the file `osv_libc.so.6.symbols` contains an alphanumerically ordered list of symbols exported by OSv kernel AND by the library `libc.so.6` from Linux host.
+with lists of symbols OSv kernel exports for specific architecture and given library.
+So for example the file `osv_libc.so.6.symbols` contains an alphanumerically ordered list of symbols exported by OSv kernel AND by the library `libc.so.6` from Linux host common on both x86_64 and aarch64 architectures.
+And `x64/osv_libc.so.6.symbols` contains symbols exported on x86_64 only.

-The initial versions of these files can be generated using the script `extract_symbols.sh` like so:
+The initial versions of these files were generated using the script `extract_symbols.sh` like so:
 ```bash
 ./scripts/extract_symbols.sh